See The Most Popular Baby Names by State!

 On the boys’ side, several of the states that supported Noah switched over to Liam — which makes sense, given that Liam took over from Noah as the most popular boys name of the year.
 Noah was the most popular name in just five states, down from nine the year before.
 Oliver, meanwhile, continues to grow.
 It was the most popular boys’ name in a whopping 12 states, despite being only the ninth most popular boys’ name overall.

-Here’s the map showing the results for girls:
+Here’s the map showing the top girl names by state:

-And here’s the map showing the results for boys:
+And here’s the map showing the top boy names by state: